uqlibrary/technology-training/Audacity/audacity.md

 We are dealing with two **stereo** clips here.
 The top half of a clip is the left channel, and the bottom half is the right channel.

 The louder the sound, the higher the **waveform**.
 The quieter, the closer to the middle point.

-The dark blue area show the waveform peak of grouped samples (the loudest part), whereas the light blue area shows the Root Mean Square value of grouped samples (an guide to how loud it sounds).
+The dark blue area shows the waveform peak of grouped samples (the loudest part), whereas the light blue area shows the Root Mean Square value of grouped samples (an guide to how loud it sounds).

 ## Controls

 We have two audio files.
 If we press **play** (green button, or spacebar), they will be played at the same time.

-We can focus on the speech by **muting** the song, with the "Mute" button.
+We can focus on the longer track by **muting** the song, with the "Mute" button.
 It is then obvious which track is muted, as it is displayed in grey.

 We can use the mouse wheel to scroll vertically through our audio clips.
 To **zoom and pan** the audio clips efficiently, we need to learn about the keyboard keys we can associate with the mouse wheel: